Cimex404/42-CPP_collection/README.md

 ###	Interns
 Now we have `Interns`.
 Interns are pretty useless, but they have one ability: They can create forms for Bureaucrat to sign.
 If the form that needs to be signed does not exist, the intern will fail to create one.

+#	CPP Module 06
+###	Scalar Converter
+This is an exercise about `static_cast`.
+The program takes an input of a string and figures out which of these data type the input is supposed to be: `char`, `int`, `float`, `double`.
+Next, the input is converted into it's real data type and lastly converted into the remaining three data types.<br><br>
+Example: "42" --> Type: Int<br>
+Char:	'*'<br>
+Int:	42<br>
+Float:	42.0f<br>
+Double:	42.0

+###	Serializer
+This time we need to convert a custom `Data` struct to a `uintptr_t` using `interpret_cast`.

+###	Identifyier
+This is about identifying specific data types.
+We have a `Base` class and three classes that inherit from it: `A`, `B`, `C`.
+These subclasses are created randomly on runtime and the program will need to identify which of these three it is.
+We do this by trying if conversions were successfull or not.